 In the Big Board-little universe model using base-2 notation from the Planck Time to the Age of the universe, the entire physical universe is contained within just over 200 notations that are highly-integrated and totally-predictive.
 Notations are also known as clusters, doublings, groups, sets or steps.
 Within the first second of the universe (between notations 143 and 144), there is more than enough “natural inflation” from the Planck Charge to get “things” going.
-As a result of studying and working with this model since December 2011, there are many-many facets to explore, however one of the most important is that this model logically suggests that time is derivative and that the finite and the infinite are perhaps best understood in terms of continuity, symmetry and harmony.1 Further, it appears to follow that the Big Bang Theory is flawed and it is long overdue that we burst the big bang bubble.
+As a result of studying and working with this model since December 2011, there are many-many facets to explore, however one of the most important is that this model logically suggests that time is derivative and that the finite and the infinite are perhaps best understood in terms of continuity, symmetry and harmony.1 Further, it appears to follow that the big bang theory is flawed and it is long overdue that we unplug it and take it off life support.

 Continuity.
-Though an unusual way to define infinity, even with quantum indeterminacy, continuity throughout the universe is the bedrock of science, logic, and rational thought.
+Though an unusual way to define infinity, especially in the face of quantum indeterminacy, continuity throughout the universe is the bedrock of science, logic, and rational thought.
 Numbers clarify this continuity.
 Carried out a billion places, the universe and its systems around us replicate day after day with utmost precision.
 Within this model, continuity is more fundamental than time; it begets time.

 Symmetry.
 The second face of the infinite is symmetry.
 Though so much of life is asymmetrical, the deepest examination of any physical thing begins to reveal deeper symmetries.
 Numbered relations define those symmetries and the universe appears to be tiled and tessellated deeply within every notation throughout the model.
 Here symmetry is more fundamental than space; it begets space.